 The programmes will target 50 women and 50 young people.
 For more information please visit the project website at

-Two new vacant positions - Community Development Youth Worker & Family Support Worker »
+Two new vacant positions - Finance Officer & LTI Assistant Coordinator »